harness/developer-hub/docs/frequently-asked-questions/harness-delegate-faqs.md

 #### What data does the delegate send to Harness Manager?

 The delegate and Harness Manager (through SaaS) establish a Secure WebSocket channel (WebSocket over TLS) to send new delegate task event notifications (not the tasks themselves) and exchange connection heartbeats.
-If the WebSocket connection is dropped, the Harness delegate falls back to outbound-only, polling-based task fetch.
+If the WebSocket connection is dropped, the Harness Delegate falls back to outbound-only, polling-based task fetch.

 * **Heartbeat** - The delegate sends a [heartbeat](https://en.wikipedia.org/wiki/Heartbeat_(computing)) to let Harness Manager know that it is running.
 * **Deployment data** - The information from the API executions the delegate performs are sent to Harness Manager for display in pages such as the **Deployments** page.
 * **Time series and log data for Continuous Verification** - The delegate connects to the verification providers you have configured and sends their data to Harness Manager for display in Harness Continuous Verification.

-#### Can I add IP addresses for Harness delegate to an allowlist?
+#### Can I add IP addresses for Harness Delegate to an allowlist?

 Yes.
 See [Allowlist Harness domains and IPs](../../platform/20_References/allowlist-harness-domains-and-ips.md).